egig/drafterbit/README.md

 [![Build Status](https://travis-ci.org/drafterbit/drafterbit.svg)](https://travis-ci.org/drafterbit/drafterbit)

 ## Install
-Installation package will be available for download soon.
 For now you can just do the following step to get it running (I assume you use Ubuntu):

 1. Make sure that you have [composer](https://getcomposer.org/) and [bower](https://bower.io/) installed in your computer.
 2. Open Terminal then go to web doc root. e.g: